-Possible Deep TMS Side Effects During and After Procedure
+Possible Deep TMS Side Effects During and After Treatment

-Individuals undergoing Deep TMS treatment may experience mild discomfort during the procedure itself, with some reporting a tapping sensation in the targeted area.
-Generally speaking, side effects following Deep TMS procedures are normally quite mild.
+Individuals undergoing Deep TMS treatment may experience mild discomfort during the treatment itself, with some reporting a tapping sensation in the targeted area.
+Generally speaking, side effects following Deep TMS treatment are normally quite mild.

 Possible Deep TMS Side Effects following MDD Treatment

 For Major Depressive Disorder (MDD), the most common side effects observed in our multicenter randomized clinical trial during treatment include:

 - Site pain (25%).

 - Site discomfort (19%).

 - Jaw pain (10.2%).

 The following side effects were not significantly different in the treatment vs. sham (placebo) groups, and therefore may not be specifically caused by Deep TMS treatment:

 - Headaches (47% in treatment group, 36% in sham group).
 Such headaches tend to get better or go away completely with successive treatments, and can be alleviated using over-the-counter medication.